Electronic health record: Contribution under UN administration and accredited organizations

 The United Nations World Health Organization (WHO) administration intentionally does not contribute to an internationally standardized view of medical records nor to personal health records.
-However, WHO contributes to minimum requirements definition for developing countries.
+However, the WHO contributes to minimum requirements definitions for developing countries.

-The United Nations accredited standardization body International Organization for Standardization (ISO) however has settled thorough word for standards in the scope of the HL7 platform for health care informatics.
+The United Nations-accredited standardization body International Organization for Standardization (ISO) however has reviewed and adopted certain standards in the scope of the HL7 platform for health care informatics.
 Respective standards are available with ISO/HL7 10781:2009 Electronic Health Record-System Functional Model, Release 1.1 and subsequent set of detailing standards.

 Medical data breach

-The majority of the countries in Europe have made a strategy for the development and implementation of the Electronic Health Record Systems.
+The majority of the countries in Europe have made a strategy for the development and implementation of electronic health record systems.
 This would mean greater access to health records by numerous stakeholders, even from countries with lower levels of privacy protection.
-The forthcoming implementation of the Cross Border Health Directive and the EU Commission's plans to centralize all health records are of prime concern to the EU public who believe that the health care organizations and governments cannot be trusted to manage their data electronically and expose them to more threats.
+The implementation of the Cross-Border Health Directive and the European Commission's plans to centralize all health records are of prime concern to the EU public who believe that the health care organizations and governments cannot be trusted to manage their data electronically and expose them to more threats.

 The idea of a centralized electronic health record system was poorly received by the public who are wary that governments may use of the system beyond its intended purpose.
 There is also the risk for privacy breaches that could allow sensitive health care information to fall into the wrong hands.
 Some countries have enacted laws requiring safeguards to be put in place to protect the security and confidentiality of medical information.
 These safeguards add protection for records that are shared electronically and give patients some important rights to monitor their medical records and receive notification for loss and unauthorized acquisition of health information.
 The United States and the EU have imposed mandatory medical data breach notifications.

 Breach notification

 The purpose of a personal data breach notification is to protect individuals so that they can take all the necessary actions to limit the undesirable effects of the breach and to motivate the organization to improve the security of the infrastructure to protect the confidentiality of the data.
-The US law requires the entities to inform the individuals in the event of breach while the EU Directive currently requires breach notification only when the breach is likely to adversely affect the privacy of the individual.
-Personal health data is valuable to individuals and is therefore difficult to make an assessment whether the breach will cause reputational or financial harm or cause adverse effects on one's privacy.
+U.S. law requires the entities to inform the individuals in the event of a breach while the EU Directive currently requires breach notification only when the breach is likely to adversely affect the privacy of the individual.
+Personal health data is valuable to individuals and it is therefore difficult to assess whether a breach will cause reputational or financial harm or adversely affect one's privacy.

-The Breach notification law in the EU provides better privacy safeguards with fewer exemptions, unlike the US law which exempts unintentional acquisition, access, or use of protected health information and inadvertent disclosure under a good faith belief.
+The breach notification law in the EU provides better privacy safeguards with fewer exemptions, unlike the US law, which exempts unintentional acquisition, access, or use of protected health information and inadvertent disclosure under a good faith belief.